sourcegraph/handbook/content/talent/hiring/index.md

 - We utilize LinkedIn Recruiter and TopFunnel as our sourcing platforms.
 Hiring managers will be a assigned a hiring manager seat on the platform.
 For details on hiring manager seat capabilities, [click here](linkedin.md).
 - We use BrightHire to record our interviews.
 Learn more about BrightHire [here](./guide_to_using_brighthire.md).
 - We use Ashby as a metrics tool.
+- We use [Talentwall](guide-to-using-talentwall.md) for candidate pipeline management.

 ## Using external recruiting agencies